drblaui/cookie-clicker-autobuy/README.md

 >Beware: this has only been tested with the Steam Version and there is a large possibility that it won't work in the Browser version

 This does not turn off Steam Achievements as it only buys things you could just click yourself

+### This Mod does not take discounts into account.
+So don't wonder why it doesn't buy some things instantly or buys things first that are a little more expensive